-The National Consultation Framework (NCF) initially was launched in 2009 and is a comprehensive consultative structure designed to facilitate communication between the veteran and ex-service community, the Repatriation and Military Rehabilitation and Compensation Commissions, and the Department of Veterans’ Affairs (DVA).
+The National Consultation Framework (NCF) launched in 2009, and facilitates communication between the veteran and ex-service community, the Repatriation and Military Rehabilitation and Compensation Commissions, and the Department of Veterans’ Affairs (DVA).
 The NCF operates independently to the Prime Ministerial Advisory Council on Ex-Service Matters (PMAC).

-Every three years the NCF is formally reviewed to assess the ongoing effectiveness and relevance of the Framework.
-The most recent review was undertaken in late 2016 by a steering committee comprising of the Repatriation Commissioner, the Deputy President, Head of People Capability Division, Department of Defence, and New South Wales Deputy President, Ms Jennifer Collins.
+Every three years the NCF is formally reviewed to assess the ongoing effectiveness and relevance of the Framework and, if necessary, recommend changes to the Framework.
+The most recent review was undertaken in late 2016 and led to the existing structure.

 The vertical flowchart flows from top to bottom through a hierarchy.
 Flows are shown as operating in a two way direction up and down through the hierarchy (there being no direct link between the top and bottom role in the hierarchy).
 The top three roles are (from top to bottom) Prime Minister, the Minister for Veterans' Affairs and the Ex-Service Organisation Round Table.
 The Prime Ministerial Advisory Council on Ex-Service Matters sits to the side of the NCF.
 From the Ex-Service Organisation Round Table, the flow drops down into two paths.
 The left path goes to the Young Veterans Contemporary Needs Forum and the Female Veterans and Families Forum, with the right path going to the National Aged and Community Care Forum and the Operational Working Party.
 Below these two roles, the separate paths then both flow into the bottom-most role of State Consultation Forums.